naughtnowwhen/testtest/README.md

 // correctCounter: could be a function that accumulates each time a bool is set true, or an array that gets pushed into when true, }

+now that it's working, i should start a new clean branch that just takes what is working, it should also probably be a new or different repo